Repeater (album): Background and recording

+Music and lyrics

+According to music journalist Andrew Earles, "Repeater is where the already lock-tight Fugazi raised the bar it already set with an angrier, faster, tighter denser modus operandi than anything demonstrated on either of the band's previous two EPs.
+The album's third track "Brendan #1" is instrumental.
+The album's sixth track "Sieve-Fisted Find" is said to contain "furious miniature guitar riffs that interlock."
+According to Andy Kellman of AllMusic, "Repeater sounds like an angrier American update of Gang of Four's Solid Gold."
+He explained that "MacKaye and Picciotto's noise-terrorism-as-guitar-joust avoids flashiness, used as much as rhythm as punctuation device.
+Sharp, angular, jagged, and precise."

-The album's subject matter addresses a wide variety of themes such as greed, violence, sexuality, privacy, drug abuse and death.
+The album's lyrics are anti-capitalist in nature, and explore themes such as greed, violence, sexuality, privacy, drug abuse and death.
 MacKaye told Guitar World that the album title "is loaded on so many levels.
 It's actually about how things in life repeat over and over.
 But the title is also a rather obscure nod to The Beatles' Revolver.
 A record revolves and it also repeats.
 A revolver is also a gun, and so is a repeater.
 The title track is about kids repeatedly shooting each other and references the crack cocaine-related violence in Washington, D.C. in the 1980s."

 Release and reception

 Released on April 19, 1990, through Dischord Records, Repeater did not initially reach the Billboard 200 charts or become a commercial success.
 However, the band spent most of 1990 and 1991 touring heavily, performing a total of 250 concerts between March 1990 and June 1991, routinely selling out 1,000+ capacity venues all over the world.

+The Los Angeles Times stated that the band "mixes the raw independence of Black Flag and the political insistence of Gang of Four".
+The Washington Post concluded that Repeater "captures much of the band's passion and immediacy: the steel-spring rhythms of drummer Brendan Canty and bassist Joe Lally, the weaving, parrying and intersecting guitars and voices of Ian MacKaye and Guy Picciotto, and the clear-eyed moral vision of its lyrics."

 While major labels began to court Fugazi, the band decided that Dischord was distributing their records well enough and refused the offers.
 According to Alan O'Connor in his 2008 book Punk Record Labels and the Struggle for Autonomy: The Emergence of DIY, Repeater went on to sell 500,000 copies (based on an interview with Dischord Records).
-The album was also critically well received.